CS 3013: Operating Systems

 This course provides the student with an understanding of the basic components of a general-purpose operating system.
 Topics include processes, process management, synchronization, input/output devices and their programming, interrupts, memory management, resource allocation, and an introduction to file systems.
 Students will be expected to design and implement a large piece of system software in the C programming language.
 Undergraduate credit may not be earned both for this course and for CS 502.
 Recommended background: CS 2303 or CS 2301, and CS 2011.

 Operating systems are present in a broad range of devices, from embedded systems to powerful supercomputers.
 This course is designed to help students learn more about operating systems, allowing students to know how to write applications that leverage operating system resources or for those that wish to develop operating systems themselves.
 The course will introduce the concepts of concurrency, abstracton, and caching.
-Other topics, such as file systems and networking, may be discussed only briefly, but are described in greater detail in separate courses (CS 4513 - Distributed Systems and CS 3516 - Computer Networking, respectively).
+Other topics, such as file systems or networking, appear in separate courses (CS 4513 - Distributed Systems and CS 3516 - Computer Networking, respectively).

 Office: Fuller Labs A22